stefan-urban/tum-lk-cpp/README.md

 - Marker in rviz mit textur darstellen, damit TF debug entfernt werden kann
 - Path.msg entfernen
 - Recovery Behaviour
+- CLI should use services if possible > response!
+- try to disable as much as possible from camera setup (like depth, if we do not use it!)

 ## References